-On October 1, 2020, the Company entered into the Sales Agreement with the Agent.
-Pursuant to the terms of the Sales Agreement, the Company may sell from time to time through the Agent ATM Shares having an aggregate offering price of up to \$30 million.
+On July 2, 2021, the Company entered into the Sales Agreement with the Agent.
+Pursuant to the terms of the Sales Agreement, the Company may sell from time to time through the Agent ATM Shares having an aggregate offering price of up to \$20.0 million.

 The Company has no obligation to sell any of the Shares, and may at any time suspend sales under the Sales Agreement or terminate the Sales Agreement in accordance with its terms.
 The Agent is entitled to a commission of up to 3.0% of the aggregate gross proceeds from the ATM Shares sold.
-As of December 31, 2020, the Company sold 1,428,571 ATM Shares under the Sales Agreement for gross proceeds of approximately \$5.0 million.
+As of December 31, 2021, the Company sold no ATM Shares under the Sales Agreement.